phatnhse/android-container/README.md

 ```

-Cool, it just takes 2.872 seconds to run 11 UI tests on my computer!
+Cool!
+It just took 2.872 seconds to run 11 UI tests! 🎉

-Please be aware the container will be killed after the process.
-You can check the status with `docker ps -a`.
+Please be awared that the container will be killed after the process.
+You can verify with command `docker ps -aq`.